Robert Christgau: Personal life

-Christgau married fellow critic and writer Carola Dibbell in 1974 and they have an adopted daughter, Nina, born in Honduras in 1986.
+Christgau married fellow critic and writer Carola Dibbell in 1974 and they have an adopted daughter born in Honduras in 1986.
 He said that he grew up in a "born-again church" in Queens but has since become an atheist.

 Christgau has been long-standing, albeit argumentative, friends with critics Tom Hull, Dave Marsh, Greil Marcus and the late Ellen Willis, whom he dated from 1966 to 1969.
 He has mentored younger critics Ann Powers and Chuck Eddy.